Engineered Wooden Flooring

 When you talk about engineered timber flooring, some people get that glazed look on their face because the word ‘engineered’ has appeared in the sentence.
 “Oh, nothing as complicated as that, please.”
 So that means this type of flooring might go under the radar when a person is looking to refit their floors.

 Why?
-Because it falls between the other, probably better-known options, laminate flooring and hardwood flooring.
+Because it falls between the other, probably better-known options, laminate flooring and hardwood timber flooring.
 Engineered flooring is made completely from timber.
 The appearance you like so much is only in the few millimetres of the overall thickness, a bit like laminate flooring.

 Engineered flooring is made up of layers, something like a hardwood layer of oak or even jarrah, just a few millimetres thick, which is affixed to a base of strong plywood.